All planning checklists

 Pack essentials for the property and activities

-Suggest bringing power banks due to potential mobile signal issues, and sturdy footwear for exploring the rugged Jurassic Coast paths near Kimmeridge.
+Pack power banks and sturdy footwear for Jurassic Coast paths near Kimmeridge.

 Easy·Medium impact